Refuting The View: Religion Is A Myth, But Science Is The Truth

 NOT MYTH, BUT JESUS’ DEATH AND RESURRECTION

 Despite the Christian claim, summarized by Lewis, many religions trade on myths, either intentionally or unintentionally.
 The Hindu scriptures speak of various avatars who are periodic appearances of God, such as Krishna, the hero of the Bhagavad Gita.
 But these storis are not rooted in verifiable history and few Hindus take them to be.
 They are, rather, spiritual stories meant to inspire believers.
-There is no need for a “search for the historical Krisha,” as there is for the “historical Jesus” (whom we find smack dab in the Bible).
+There is no need for a “search for the historical Krishna,” as there is for the “historical Jesus” (whom we find smack dab in the Bible).

 With Buddhism, what matters most is that Siddhartha Gautama attained enlightenment and became the Buddha, who then brought dharma as the way of enlightenment.
 While Buddhist scriptures speak of supernatural events surrounding the Buddha, these are not foundational for Buddhist doctrine or belief.
 Moreover, they were written hundreds of years after the death of Buddha and have no historical pedigree.13 But with Christianity, everything changes.